 The EU has set a goal for the energy sector to lower energy costs to 10 cent Euro by 2030.
 It seems the majority of the sector believe the way to achieve this is to follow in the footsteps of wind energy where lower energy price is achieved through the development of larger turbines.

-We believe in using an optimal turbine size which gives the best cost per kw, which in turn would mean a ten fold materials savings of the turbine.
+We believe in using an optimal turbine size which gives the best cost per kw, which in turn would mean a significant materials saving.

-Instead of using a costly pitch on the turbine blades, we chose to use a complete propellor and rotate the turbine by 180 degrees as the tide turns.
+Instead of using a costly pitch on the turbine blades, we are choosing to use a bidirectional turbine with fixed blades which can produce energy in both directions.

-In order to cut costs we use concrete which is a lower cost building material in the power plant turbine house.
+In order to cut costs we are using concrete which is a lower cost building material in the power plant turbine house.
 By using concrete, we also increase the lifetime of the power plant.
-Concrete is also a material which provides the necessary anchorage of the tidal power plant to the seabed, thereby enabling a cost saving for the tidal power plant.
+Concrete is also a material which provides the necessary weight to anchor the tidal power plant to the seabed, thereby enabling a cost saving regarding anchorage of the tidal power plant.
 The power plant turbine house is designed like a Venturi duct which when placed in a 4x4 grid would increase energy production by 215%.
-We are also the only tidal power company to develop an automated washing unit which keeps the turbine house free from marine growth, which otherwise is a big problem for the sector.
+By installing a large number of turbines into the tidal power plant we can increase the power plants redundance and maintain high energy production even if some turbines should fail.

 We can upscale the power plants size by placing the turbine houses alongside each other and above each other.
 Furthermore, access can be obtained to each individual turbine for service and replacement.

-The University of Stavanger, our R&D partner, has verified the tidal power plant from a hydrodynamics perspective via a CFD simulation.
+The University of Stavanger, our R&D partner, has verified the tidal power plant from a hydrodynamics perspective via CFD simulations.
 This work has been supported by VRI Rogaland in the amount of 150,000 NOK.

-The illustration below is a CFD image showing the water velocity true the turbine house.
+The illustration below is a CFD image showing the changes in water velocity through the turbine house.

 The tidal power plant is patented in Norway and is patent pending in Canada, China, South Korea, Australia, New Zealand, USA and EP.
 The company is looking to the international market.